-The trimmed nail should cover the entire sterile matrix, occupy both sulci to their distal ends, and extend forward to the yellow line.
+The trimmed nail should cover the entire width of the sterile matrix, occupy both sulci to their distal ends, and extend forward to the yellow line.
 The free edge of the nail should extend from end of sulcus to end of sulcus, joining the two points by an aesthetic curve.